Contemplative Curiosity: John O’Donohue on Beauty

 Is there a word, phrase, or question you’d like to carry with you (in a journal, to explore in a conversation with a friend, to spiritual direction)?

-Savor What You Experienced and Appreciate Yourself.
+Savor What You Experienced.

 Contemplate the Image.